look4pritam/AI-Applications/Problems/LargeLanguageModels/README.md

 # Large Language Models
 - Solve any one sub-problem only.
-- 20 marks
+- 10 marks
-- 2 bonus points for Gradio based Graphical User Interface (GUI)
+- 1 bonus point for simple and compact prompt
-  - Conditions
+  - Note
-    - Total marks are less than 98 marks.
     - Total marks will be capped at 100 marks.

 ## Sub-problems